HAUSER: The Superstar Cellist Who Fills Arenas

 Over the last few years, HAUSER has become one of the world's most popular classical performers.
 His shows are spectacles that thrill thousands of fans for up to three hours.
 With dozens of musicians on stage, the Croation cellist covers well known orchestral themes as well as new arrangements of modern hits.

-Watch HAUSER talk to Jordan Edwards and Demi Ramos about his ascension as a solo artist, massive live performances, and favorite compositions.
+Watch HAUSER talk to Jordan Edwards and Demi Ramos about his ascension as a solo artist, epic live performances, and favorite compositions.

 HAUSER North American Tour Dates